lambdaclass/mina_bridge/README.md

 This project introduces the verification of [Mina Protocol](https://minaprotocol.com/) states and accounts in Ethereum, which will serve as a foundation for applications and infrastructure that take advantage of bridged blockchain and zkApp state.

 The bridge leverages [Aligned Layer](https://github.com/yetanotherco/aligned_layer) to verify Mina Proofs of State and Mina Proofs of Account in Ethereum.

+This repo includes utilities for the Mina Bridge that facilitate:

+- Interacting with a Mina node to fetch state proofs and account states.
+- Sending proofs to the Mina verifiers in Aligned.

+This repo also includes example contracts that show how to interact with Aligned to check that a Mina state proof is valid or a Mina account state is included in the Mina Ledger.

+> [!WARNING]
+> The contracts included in this repo are only included as examples.
+Do not use them in production.

 ## Usage